arnabganguly/HDInsight-Migration-Workshops-nonprod/Cloudera Migration/Instructions/2-HiveMigration.md

 ## Task 1: Run the existing workload

 In the existing on-premises system, a Spark application acts as a receiver for messages arriving on a Kafka topic.
 The Spark application posts selected parts of this data to a Hive database for analysis.
-In this exercise, you'll replicate the Cloudera Hive database to an HDInsight cluster.
+In this exercise, you'll copy the Cloudera Hive database to an HDInsight cluster.

-The first task is to examine the existing system
+The first task is to examine the existing system.

 ![The structure of the existing Kafka/Spark/Hive system running on Cloudera](../Images/3-HiveSystem.png)